dusk-network/docs/src/content/docs/learn/core-components.md

 description: Introduction to the core components that power Dusk.
 ---

-Dusk is built on a foundation of custom-developed tools and components, specifically designed to meet [institutional standards](/learn/tokenization-comparison#meeting-institutional-standards) for privacy, regulatory compliance, and secure interactions with regulated assets.
+Dusk is built with a modular architecture, leveraging the  tools and components, specifically designed to meet [institutional standards](/learn/tokenization-comparison#meeting-institutional-standards) for privacy, regulatory compliance, and secure interactions with regulated assets.
 These components enable Dusk to support not only the tokenization of real-world assets (RWAs) but also [native issuance](/learn/tokenization-comparison#native-issuance).

 What sets Dusk apart from other blockchains is its tailor-made architecture, driven by continuous cryptographic research to ensure compliance, privacy, and robust network security, providing a reliable foundation to be a **Decentralized Market Infrastructure** (DeMI).

-## DuskDS: Settlement and Data Availability
+## DuskDS

+DuskDS is the settlement, consensus, and data availability layer at the foundation of the Dusk architecture.
+It provides finality, security, and native bridging for all execution environments built on top, including DuskEVM and DuskVM.
+By modularizing the protocol stack, DuskDS is built to meet institutional demands for compliance, privacy, and performance.

+DuskDS includes Rusk (the node implementation) which is powered by Succinct Attestation (PoS-based consensus), Kadcast (P2P networking layer), and the Transfer and Stake Genesis contracts.
+Together, these elements form a secure, compliant, and composable environment for regulated financial applications

+Through its dual transaction models (Phoenix and Moonlight), it provides a secure settlement and data availability layer for compliant execution environments (such as DuskEVM and DuskVM).
+For seamless, trustless transfers between execution layers,  DuskDS exposes a native bridge.

 ### Rusk